sjpcp5/obsidian_notes/Hobbies/DnD/Machetyl/April 15, 2023 Kendra's Campaign Group.md

 promise of 25% pay and 100 gold to return the captives alive

 -  cast true strike so I have advantage on G20
-- current HP: 18 HP
+- current HP: 29 HP
 - 2 sets of goblin ears
+-  used second wind
+-